TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   HTML strings for the TUGboat contents and lists pages anyway.
 We specify this using the --rpi-is-xml option (in the Makefiles).

-- For simplicity in the Perl code, most of the conversions are line-oriented.
+- For simplicity in the Perl code, the conversions are line-oriented.
   So if the argument to a command in abs.tex or bbl.tex starts on one line and ends on another, it won't be recognized.
 Edit the .tex file to put it on one line.

-- For the references, no font changes or other html-level markup is used.
+- For the references, no font changes or other html-level markup (<sup>, etc.) is used.
 It is plain (Unicode) text.
-The only special cases are making urls be live links, and newlines before bullets.
+The only special cases are making urls be live links, and newlines before bullets (implemented in cr-landing-bbl-abs).

 - Crossref's unstructured citations are output from the bbl.tex files, as above.
 Crossref's structured citations are also output, using the aux+bib files.
-If any bib files need changes (try hard to avoid this), do not fail to save the original version on the working machine and on tug.org before editing.
+If any bib files need changes (try hard to avoid this), do not fail to save the original version on the working machine and on tug.org before editing and updating on tug.org.

+  Because the unstructured and structured citations are output from different sources, modifying bbl.tex will not affect the structured citation, and similarly in the other direction.
+Sometimes that's what you want, but usually you'll have to modify both when changes are needed.

 On the other hand, sometimes authors use one-off abbreviations or complicated TeX code in their abstracts or bibliographies.
-In such cases, it is better to edit the abs/bbl.tex files to replace such custom macros than bother automatically translating something that will probably never come up again.
+In such cases, it is better to edit the abs/bbl.tex files to replace such custom macros than bother with automatically translating something that will probably never come up again.

 If the abstract contains \cite or other citation commands, they will not be translated.
-Just replace them with the correct [N] reference.
+Manually replace them with the correct [N] reference (can see it in the pdf).
 Ditto with citation cross-references in bibliographies.
 The references will be on the landing page along with the abstract, so readers will be able to follow them.

 To retry after code changes (still assuming no hand editing), again run: make cro-scratch